 - Serving as liaison with the California Lawyers Association staff to acquire meeting announcements and other news to publish in New Matter.

-The Associate Acquisition Editor serves on the Editorial Board, attends meetings and teleconferences of the Editorial Board, and works with the Editor-in-Chief and other members of the editorial staff on miscellaneous issues as they arise.
+The Associate Acquisitions Editor serves on the Editorial Board, attends meetings and teleconferences of the Editorial Board, and works with the Editor-in-Chief and other members of the editorial staff on miscellaneous issues as they arise.

-The Associate Acquisition Editor must be a member of the Intellectual Property Law Section at the time of application and throughout the appointment period.
+The Associate Acquisitions Editor must be a member of the Intellectual Property Law Section at the time of application and throughout the appointment period.
 He/she should have strong interpersonal skills and should be familiar with the field of intellectual property law and its sub-specialties.
-The Associate Acquisition Editor serves for a term of one year (beginning with the October issue, and ending with the July issue), renewable upon application and appointment by the Executive Committee.
+The Associate Acquisitions Editor serves for a term of one year (beginning with the October issue, and ending with the July issue), renewable upon application and appointment by the Executive Committee.